danielsaidi/ScrollKit/Sources/ScrollKit/ScrollKit.docc/ScrollKit.md

 # ``ScrollKit``

-ScrollKit adds powerful scrolling features to `SwiftUI`.
+ScrollKit is a Swift SDK that lets adds powerful scroll features to SwiftUI.